 From 2010 the 50th INPC Congress is held under the high patronage of the President of the Repubic of Croatia, Prof.dr.
 Ivo Jospiović.

-We look forward to welcoming you in Pula, Croatia!
+We look forward to welcoming you to Pula in-person event!
 The Administrative Secretariat is pleased to assist you with further details.